James O'Neal Pleasant 1963-2006

 Jim and his day's catch 1975

-Jim and Lillian Pleasant's home in Milton, FL 1990
+Jim Pleasant and Linda Bodie 1986 Jim and Lillian Pleasant's home in Milton, Florida 1990

 Quilt that Lillian made for Jim 1996